By Julius D. Mariveles and Ronald Ian D. Evidente

 “There was lightning, I heard the thunderclaps,” Roger tells DNX about the first few minutes after successive gunshots rang across Pueblo Rosario Subdivision, a usually quiet neighborhood in the eastern part here.

-Pueblo Rosario is a government-assistant housing project within Eroreco, where some local elites live.
+Pueblo Rosario is a government-assisted housing project within Eroreco, where some local elites live.

 How many shots were fired?

 No one knows yet but this seemed to be what most are asking in the

 neighborhood coffeeshops abuzz today with the killing of Zara Alvarez, an activist, single mom.

 She was marked for death, some of her comrades say.

 Roger says he could have seen the killer, a burly man dressed in a white shirt riding shotgun on a motorcycle that passed by him on Filomena, two streets away from where the assassin shot her several times.

 “Between four to six,” police spokesman Lt.
 Col. Ariel Pico says to DNX about the initial findings on the fatal wounds prior to a post-mortem autopsy on Alvarez’ body that has yet to be authorized by the family.

 Roger’s and Mandalagan village councilman Hernani Castor’s description were the same.